Libensemble/libensemble/docs/examples/aposmm.rst

 ^^^^^^^^^^^^^^^^^^

-By default, APOSMM will import several optimizers which require external packages and MPI.
+By default, APOSMM will import several optimizers which require external packages.
 To import only the optimization packages you are using, add the following lines in that calling script, before importing APOSMM::

     import libensemble.gen_funcs